Guide to Gard & Property for Sale in Department 30

-The Gard department is the most easterly part of the Occitanie region of southern France.
-It has a history dating back to Roman times, when it was part of the Via Domitia, the first road linking Italy to Hispania.
-In the intervening centuries, its history was no less fascinating: it was one of the original 83 departments created by the French Revolution and, with strong manufacturing in the region, its prefecture became a major railway junction for trade in the 19th century.
-The prefecture of Gard is Nimes, a beautiful city with stunning Roman architecture.
-It has a wonderful old town which is well worth exploring, along with charming gardens and a lovely river running through the city.
+The Gard department is the easternmost region of the Occitanie area in southern France.
+It boasts a history dating back to Roman times, when it was part of the Via Domitia, the first road connecting Italy to Hispania.
+Over the centuries, its history remains equally fascinating: it was one of the original 83 departments established during the French Revolution, and with strong manufacturing industries, its prefecture became a key railway hub for trade in the 19th century.
+The prefecture of Gard is Nîmes, a beautiful city featuring stunning Roman architecture.
+It has a charming old town that is worth exploring, along with picturesque gardens and a lovely river flowing through the city.

 Larger Communes in Gard